rinigus/pure-maps/maps/README.md

  `qml/Styler.qml`.

-* **`type`**: maps under the same `provider` should specify their type as one from the following list: default, outdoors, satellite, hybrid, preview, traffic, guidance.
+* **`type`**: maps under the same `provider` should specify their type as one from the following list: default, terrain, satellite, hybrid, preview, traffic, guidance.
 Traffic should be used if it is intended for preview of the road and contains traffic information.